 Another classic from the ‘50s, this one also gets points for the dramatic title.
 Films like this, I’ll admit, have an extra impact on me because I’m a serious arachnophobe, but there are other entries on this list that will be harder to digest than the silly monster at the center of this still effective feature.

 Because I have such a serious fear of spiders, I have a very masochistic relationship with Arachnophobia.
 It’s incredibly hard for me to watch.
 Sometimes I come across it and can’t even consider attempting to view it—but it’s a great movie.
-And it’s not compelling in a Last House or Cannibal Holocaust way, it’s just a genuinely fun film with a great sense of humor.
+It’s a genuinely fun film with a great sense of humor.
 It’s exactly the kind of horror flick I usually find myself gravitating toward and the fact that it’s about spiders doesn’t change that.

 From the director of one of my personal favorite sequels, Hellraiser II, Ticks is a fun, campy and often brutal movie that has gained something of a cult following in recent years.
 It’s sort of an underground classic, but those who know of it usually seem to love it.
 In fact, I first discovered it through Fangoria’s 101 Greatest Horror Movies You’ve Never Seen.